How Physics Textbooks Embed Meaning in the Equals Sign: Categories

 \subsection{Balancing (B)}

-Dynamic equilibrium is a physical concept in which two (or more) quantities are in balance, numerically equivalent, and often directionally oppositional.
-When a mass hung from a spring reaches equilibrium and the net force is zero we write $kx = –mg$, indicating that the force from the spring $kx$ is equal and opposite to the gravitational force $mg$.
-Balancing can be independent of direction, however, as in the conservation equation which represents the balance between the flux of a vector field and the time rate of change of an associated density field.
+Dynamic equilibrium is a physical concept in which two (or more) quantities are in balance, numerically equivalent, and often directionally oppositional~\cite{Sherin2001}.
+When a mass hung from a spring reaches equilibrium and the net force is zero we write $kx=–mg$, indicating that the force from the spring $kx$ is equal and opposite to the gravitational force $mg$ with the symbol template $\msquare=\msquare$.
+The symbol template represents the structure of a mathematical expression without state the values or variables.
+Boxes demonstrate group of symbols (quantities or variables).

+Balancing can be independent of direction, however, as in the conservation equation~(\ref{eq5}) which represents the balance between the flux of a vector field and the time rate of change of an associated density field.

 Unlike the previous categories, balancing equations may be read in either direction, as the equation does not emphasize or elevate one quantity over another.
-The two are equal both numerically and in importance.